 monarch on milkweed

 You’ve seen their recognizable orange, black, and white patterned wings fluttering around before, but have you seen the monarch butterflies cover the mountains of Western North Carolina as they migrate south for the winter?
 Their 2,500-mile journey to Mexico’s warmer climate leaves our landscape covered in their beautiful orange hue.
-It’s a sight worth seeing, and you can get a glimpse here in the North Carolina Smoky Mountains.
+It’s a sight worth seeing, and you can get a glimpse here in the North Carolina Smoky Mountains from September through early October.

 Monarchs often travel along mountain ridges on their way south, so our mountain towns are some of the best places to see them.
 Catch one of Mother Nature’s best displays between September and early October in one of the locations below.